-Parameter M/O Description version М Version of the reservation instance. schedule М Time parameters specifying the life of the service. serviceType M The specific service type of this reservation.
+Parameter M/O Description version М Version of the reservation instance. schedule М Time parameters specifying the life of the service. serviceType М The specific service type of this reservation.
 This service type string maps into the list of supported service definitions defined by the network providers.
-In turn, the service type specifies the specific service elements carried in an instance of this type (through the ANY definition) that are associated with the requested service. any ##other 0 Provides a flexible mechanism allowing additional elements to be provided such as the service-specific attributes specified by serviceType.
+In turn, the service type specifies the specific service elements carried in an instance of this type (through the ANY definition) that are associated with the requested service. any ##other 0 Provides a flexible mechanism allowing additional elements to be provided such as the service-specific attributes specified by serviceType .
 Additional use of this element field is beyond the current scope of this NSI specification, but may be used in the future to extend the existing protocol without requiring a schema change.

-Table 94 ReservationConfirmCriteriaType message parameters
+Table 93 ReservationConfirmCriteriaType message parameters

-8.5.1.30 ReservationRequestCriteriaType
+9.5.1.30 ReservationRequestCriteriaType

 Type definition for a reservation and modification request criteria.
 Only those values requiring change are specified in the modify request.
-The version value specified in a reservation or modify request MUST be a positive integer larger than the previous version number.
-A version value of zero is a special number indicating an allocated but not yet reserved reservation and cannot be specified by the RA.
+The version value specified in a reservation or modify request MUST follow versioning rules as defined in section 7.1.6.